fdbozzo/foxbin2prg/README.md

 DO FOXBIN2PRG.PRG WITH "-C","template.cfg"      ==> Generates a file like FoxBin2Prg.cfg config file with recent settings
 ```

-## Changes in 1.19.58
-* Added support for writing to a different folder than the source code using a new tcOutputFolder parameter
-* Added a configuration item: HomeDir, which determines if HomeDir is saved in PJ2 files (the default is 1 for Yes)

-## Changes pre 1.19.58
+## Changes to Settings
 To get the new settings in config file, use the new create-a-template function:

 ```
+DO FOXBIN2PRG.PRG WITH "-c","template.cfg"      ==> Generates a template for FoxBin2Prg.cfg config file with newest default settings
-DO FOXBIN2PRG.PRG WITH "-c","template.cfg"      ==> Generates a template for FoxBin2Prg.cfg config file with newest settings DO FOXBIN2PRG.PRG WITH "-t","template.dbf.cfg"  ==> Generates a template for table.dbf.cfg per table config file with newest settings
+DO FOXBIN2PRG.PRG WITH "-C","template.cfg"      ==> Generates a template for FoxBin2Prg.cfg config file with active settings DO FOXBIN2PRG.PRG WITH "-t","template.dbf.cfg"  ==> Generates a template for table.dbf.cfg per table config file with newest settings
 ```